TimsManter/TM-C_NOTES_MDW/symfony3.md

 ## Router

-> Note: Annotations have to be in " quotes instead of ' ones.
+> Note: Annotations values have to be in " quotes instead of ' ones.

 ```php
 /**